India ready to serve humanity with its vaccines: PM Modi

 Money worth crores are directly being credited to the accounts of beneficiaries, the PM said.

 The PM also said that if there is any country where there is a vibrant democracy, it is India.
-In the past few years, the Non Resident Indians have strengthened their identity in other countries.
+In the past few years, the Non-Resident Indians have strengthened their identity in other countries.

 During the time of the pandemic, India has shown to the world how our nation has fought it.
 Be it the PPE kit, testing kits, India used to import it from other countries.
 Today India has become strong and is exporting these equipments, he further added.